MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 Use Viva Connections to engage and empower frontline workers and information workers across your organization.
 Viva Connections integrates Microsoft 365 apps and tools to create experiences that meet users where they are, keeps them updated on news and announcements, and provides access to resources from a desktop or mobile device.

 - Use this guide to prepare your organization for Viva Connections through the planning, [building](build-viva-connections.md), and [launching](launch-viva-connections.md) phases
+- Review the different roles and activities in each phase
 - Learn more about the requirements before creating and customizing
 - Discover planning considerations and best practice
 - Get guidance for change management, adoption, and end-user training

 Want to get started now?
-[Follow these steps to create your organization’s instance of Viva Connections](/viva/connections/guide-to-setting-up-viva-connections).
+[Use the quick guide to create your organization’s instance of Viva Connections](/viva/connections/guide-to-setting-up-viva-connections).

 ## Overview of activies in each phase
 Learn more about the planning, building, and launching phases.
 Get guidance for each phase to ensure you meet the needs of your users and the organization.

 | Phase                | Tasks               |
 | :------------------- | :------------------- |